Neko-Box-Coder/MicroOmni/README.md

 ---

 ## 📦️ Installation
-You can install MicroOmni using `micro -plugin install OmniMicro` by either
+You can install MicroOmni using `micro -plugin install MicroOmni` by either
 - Add it to `"pluginrepos"` in `settings.json`, like
 ``` json
 "pluginrepos": [